 The RecTeq RT-590 retails for just under $900.
 Now looking at the pricing of the Lifesmart pellet grills at Lowes, you could say they are in direct competition.

 However, as I’ve discussed above, those Lowes prices are significantly above where they should be, and in reality, the prices from Walmart/Home Depot for the 500-600 sq.in Lifesmart pellet smokers of around $500 to $600 is their real price point.

 The Real Competition For Lifesmart Pellet Grills

-You then also have Z Grills which have been stepping up their game of late with Z Grill PID pellet grills which compete at the same price point and below of the Lifesmart pellet grill range.
-You also have more established options such as the Pit Boss Pro Series at Lowes which not only offers PID temperature control with WiFi but also additional features such as porcelain coated grates and direct-flame access which are not currently found on the Lifesmart smokers.
+Then there are more established options such as the Pit Boss Pro Series at Lowes which not only offers PID temperature control with WiFi but also additional features such as porcelain coated grates and direct-flame access, which are not currently found on the Lifesmart smokers.